 First place Audience Award, Hearts and Minds Film Festival

-Toured nationally for over a year to varied audiences, discussing the themes and issues of the film
+Toured nationally for over a year to varied audiences, discussing the themes and issues

 Ethnograf Film Festival, Paris